rushayhays/SonicCharacterQuiz/README.md

 Currently all the questions are hard-coded into the QuizQuestionaire file.
 It would be great to break them out into seperate files to facilitate a quiz that asks you different questions based on the answers you give it.

 ## How to start
+Please fork a branch of your own off of this project Hit that "Fork" button and give it a fancy name.
+Please make sure your pushes will be pushed up to your forked branch, and not to main.
+Thank You!

+## Contact Info
+I don't know that I'll be working on this much going into the future, so I'm going to leave this part blank